opensearch-project/OpenSearch/CONTRIBUTING.md

 onwards.
 We would like to support Eclipse, but few of us use it and has fallen into [disrepair][eclipse].

-[Docker](https://docs.docker.com/install/) is required for building some Elasticsearch artifacts and executing certain test suites.
-You can run Elasticsearch without building all the artifacts with:
+[Docker](https://docs.docker.com/install/) is required for building some RENNAMEME artifacts and executing certain test suites.
+You can run RENAMEME without building all the artifacts with:

     ./gradlew :run

-That'll spend a while building Elasticsearch and then it'll start Elasticsearch, writing its log above Gradle's status message.
-We log a lot of stuff on startup, specifically these lines tell you that Elasticsearch is ready:
+That'll spend a while building RENAMEME and then it'll start RENAMEME, writing its log above Gradle's status message.
+We log a lot of stuff on startup, specifically these lines tell you that RENAMEME is ready:

     [2020-05-29T14:50:35,167][INFO ][o.e.h.AbstractHttpServerTransport] [runTask-0] publish_address {127.0.0.1:9200}, bound_addresses {[::1]:9200}, {127.0.0.1:9200}
     [2020-05-29T14:50:35,169][INFO ][o.e.n.Node               ] [runTask-0] started